fraud-intelligence-limited/fil-documentation/src/index.md

 For instructions on how to get started with the FIB, see the [Getting Started](./getting-started.md) section.
 This section covers everything from setting up your FIB account to accessing the API, and integrating it into your existing workflows and systems.

-For assistance with FIB Web UI, try the [Tutorials: Web UI](./tutorials-web.md) section that walks you through basic operations that you can perform using the web interface.
+For assistance with FIB Web App, try the [Tutorials: Web App](./tutorials-web.md) section that walks you through basic operations that you can perform using the web interface.

 If you're looking for step-by-step guidance on how to interact with the FIB API, check out the [Tutorials: API](./tutorials-api.md) section where you can find a variety of scenarios to help you get started with the API.